therealprof/therealprof.github.io/content/blog/embedded-bridge-part2/index.md

 cargo run --release --example nucleo_f042_gpio_blinky -- /dev/tty.usbmodem144423
 ```

-Now watcht the LED blink and toy around as much as you'd like and I'll see you
+Now watch the LED blink and toy around as much as you'd like and I'll see you
 with some more advanced article here soon...

 [STM Nucleo32-F042K6]: https://os.mbed.com/platforms/ST-Nucleo-F042K6/